 The process of networking can simply be allowing your efforts to be fueled by not only the love for what you do but also the drive to make connections, help others, and build a community where you are seen and have purpose.

 I’ve also realized that small efforts aren’t a waste of time and might in fact have the biggest impact.
 Being present with another person and contributing to them feeling seen and understood can hold value and leave a lasting impression.
 Especially in this digital age, making a positive, meaningful in-person connection is needed, craved, and therefore deeply nourishing.

 Rather than approaching the idea of networking as a competitive busy marketplace, try to view it as more of a state of mind.

 Imagine you are consistently connected to the intention behind your actions.
 You feel inspired by what you offer and experience a sense of personal intention behind your work.
 You believe that people would be well-served by what you have to offer.
 You bring your unique personality to your interactions and that is felt and appreciated.
 In that frame of mind, networking becomes an abundance of opportunities to simply become present to in order to extend your intention to those around you.

-Natalie Mazur is a bilingual (English/Spanish) yoga instructor based in San Diego, California.
-She teaches private clients in their homes and offers weekly group classes.
-Natalie has nine years of study and teaching experience combined, and has taught in the U.S. and internationally.
+Natalie Mazur is a yoga instructor based in San Diego, California, specializing in teaching private to clients in their homes.
+Natalie has eleven years of study and teaching experience combined, and has taught in the U.S. and internationally.

-To book Natalie for a private yoga session, event, or retreat email her now at:
+To book Natalie for a private yoga session, email her at: